https://www.chefspencil.com

 A gluten-free, healthier version, carb-free, keto-friendly panko substitute is any variety of nuts.
 Extra tip: Walnuts will be extra nutty and earthy.
 Hazelnuts will be rich, sweet, and aromatic, and they are ideal for desserts.
 Peanuts will provide a rich, unctuous texture and taste.

-Just crush them and create a fabulous, delicious crunchy coating for your schnitzel or chicken strips.
+Just crush them and create a fabulous, delicious crunchy coating for your schnitzel or chicken fingers.
 In fact, every once in a while, just play with your crispy fried foods and add nuts to their crust.
 Go nuts, why don’t you?!

 6. Seeds